netsoftacademy/50DaysofDevOPs/2024/day22/README.md

 ## Day 22 AWS Serverless

  - What is Serverless & how it works in AWS?
- - Why AWS Lambda, Benefits of Lambds & support language
+ - Explain AWS Lambda, Benefits of Lambds & support language
  - Explain the Triggers, Invocation types and Lambda Configurations
  - Hands one Project AWS Lambda